Memorial Day Sale - Up to 50% off outdoor favorites.

 In This Post:

-Building the perfect fire for cooking
+Building the Perfect Fire for Cooking

-10 Killer Campfire Cooking Recipes
+10 Killer Fire Pit Cooking Recipes

 As you can see, campfire cooking has been around for a good while and has evolved a lot over time.
 Keep reading to go beyond standard campfire hot dogs and roasted marshmallows for some ridiculously good eats.

-Before we get to what to cook, it’s important to have a good idea of what equipment you’ll need to cook it with.
-The right tools are the foundation of any successful campfire meal and can make or break your experience.
-Thankfully, you have a few great options that offer modern design and convenience without taking away from the classic campfire feel.
 The equipment that’s right for you really comes down to how you’ll be using it.
 Some things to keep in mind are how many people you’ll need to feed, the types of food you want to cook, how experienced you are at campfire cooking, and how important easy transportation is to you.
 Let’s break it down:

 If simplicity is a top priority, a campfire grate might be the way to go.
 A good quality grate is perfect for anyone looking for a rugged cooking area that can be transported easily and used for various styles of cooking.
 Grates like this Heavy-Duty Campfire Pit Grate or this adjustable swivel grill grate provide a stable surface for cast iron skillets, Dutch ovens, or placing food directly over the flames and is a reliable choice for hearty meals like stews or foil packet recipes.

 While these may be heavier and take a bit more effort to move than a simple grate, portable grills can be great when you’re camping for an extended period of time and want a full setup for multi-course cooking.
-Some models, like this Adjustable Campfire Asado Grill allow you to raise and lower the grate for precise heat control when cooking over campfire and often come with attachments like griddles and carrying cases.
+Some models, like this Adjustable Campfire Asado Grill allow you to raise and lower the grate for precise heat control when cooking over your fire pit and often come with attachments like griddles and carrying cases.

 Fire rings and liners are excellent for controlling your fire and creating a safe cooking environment, especially in campgrounds or backyard setups.
 If you already have a steel fire pit liner in your backyard, you can use that in a pinch when you go camping––but there are also some great portable models like this Foldable Panel Campfire Ring.
 Some fire rings are even designed for cooking large quantities of food on camping trips, like this Camp Fire Ring and Cooking Grate.
 These options are ideal for keeping fires contained and manageable when cooking over campfire, making them a smart choice for families and less experienced campers.